Liam Chilvers: Colchester United

-On 24 January 2003, he joined Colchester United on loan until the end of the season, after impressing manager Steve Whitton on a trial.
+On 24 January 2003, he joined Colchester United on loan until the end of the season after impressing manager Steve Whitton on a trial.
 He only made six appearances.
-At the end of the campaign Arsenal and Northampton Town agreed a transfer that would see Chilvers sign a three-year deal at Northampton; however Chilvers backed out on the deal in the final stages of negotiations.
+At the end of the campaign, Arsenal and Northampton Town agreed a transfer that would see Chilvers sign a three-year deal at Northampton; however, Chilvers backed out on the deal in the final stages of negotiations.

-He returned to Colchester United on loan at the start of the 2003–04 campaign, initially on a three-month deal.
+He initially returned to Colchester United on loan at the start of the 2003–04 campaign on a three-month deal.
 He made his League Cup bow against Rotherham United at Millmoor on 23 September, and was sent off for the first time in his professional career for a professional foul in the last minute of a 1–0 defeat; Colchester stated that they would appeal the ban.
-He retained his first team place after serving his suspension, and the loan deal was extended until the end of the season.
+He retained his first-team place after serving his suspension.
+The loan deal was extended until the end of the season.
 Chilvers made a total of 45 appearances in league and cup throughout the campaign.

-Chilvers was released by Arsenal in June 2004, and so quickly agreed to join Colchester United on a permanent basis.
+Arsenal released Chilvers in June 2004, and he quickly agreed to join Colchester United permanently.
 Manager Phil Parkinson said that "Liam's a quality player.
 He's got the chance to go a long way in the game."
 He was sent off the second time in his career when he received two yellow cards in a goalless draw with Port Vale at Vale Park on 8 March 2005; Vale also had two players sent off in what was described as 'a dour game'.
 He netted his second senior goal on 16 April, his ninetieth-minute strike at the Galpharm Stadium winning the U's a share of the points with Huddersfield Town.
 In all he made 48 appearances in 2004–05.

 He received interest from Barnsley in September 2005, though he remained put at Colchester.
 He made another 40 appearances in 2005–06, and found himself on the scoresheet in games at Milton Keynes Dons and AFC Bournemouth.
 He helped the club to win promotion into the Championship as League One runners-up.
 During the campaign he picked up eight bookings.